 More Specifically: The hierarchies used for 7 different subject areas are found on the William and Mary School of Education Activity Types wiki.

 Here is an example of how these activities have been used with a grammar lesson:

 Using TPaCK to Teach Grammar in Middle School

 Playing the TPACK GAMEThe TPACK Game involves simulating the thought process that a typical teacher has to experience when s/he is making decisions about content, pedagogy and technology choices.
 It involves randomly selecting two of the choices and then making informed decisions about the third choice.
 This would mean that if you are provided with the content and the pedagogy to use, you must make an informed decision about which technology to use.

 This game is usually played with game cards in a classroom.
 Since this course is online, it is not possible to use this format.
 We will use an online format, but first - let's have Lisa Hervey demonstrate how you can play the TPACK game using cups . . .

 For our purposes, I have created a spreadsheet (The Ultimate TPACK Game) with the terms that were on the TPACK cards and more.
 There is a built-in random number generator that you can use to select the Content Topics and Pedagogical Strategies at random so that you can identify a form of technology to use to achieve the Ultimate TPACK.
 (Read the Directions)

 Play this game to develop at least 5 TPACK sets.
 Before you create your lesson, you will be asked to list these 5 TPACK sets and explain the rational for your selections.

-Visit the WikiBook: TPACKing for a Wonderful Educational Trip Dr. Z's students in the past (2012 & 2014) created a WikiBook to share lessons that they created using TPACK.
+You might want to visit the WikiBook: TPACKing for a Wonderful Educational Trip Dr. Z's students in the past (2012 & 2014) created a WikiBook to share lessons that they created using TPACK.
 This is different than what we will be doing this semester, but they did some impressive work with TPACK.

 Happy Traveling through TPACK.